Skip to content

 💬 From Chris's Classroom

-I learned the hard way that you cannot teach circuits without putting actual circuits in kids' hands.
-The first year I tried, I drew on the board, showed a video, and assumed the diagrams were enough.
-They weren't.
-Half the class still couldn't draw a working circuit on the test.
-The fix was a tub of cheap snap circuits or a class set of D-cell batteries, mini bulbs, alligator clip wires, and small motors.
-Each kid built.
-Once they had built one circuit that lit a bulb, they got to swap the bulb for a buzzer, then for a motor, and watch the same battery and wires now produce sound and motion.
+You cannot teach circuits without putting actual circuits in kids' hands.
+Drawing on the board, showing a video, and assuming the diagrams are enough is the trap to avoid.
+Half the class still can't draw a working circuit on the test.
+If I were teaching this, I'd reach for a tub of cheap snap circuits or a class set of D-cell batteries, mini bulbs, alligator clip wires, and small motors.
+Every kid builds.
+Once they've built one circuit that lights a bulb, let them swap the bulb for a buzzer, then for a motor, and watch the same battery and wires now produce sound and motion.
 The "aha" moment is when a kid disconnects one wire and the bulb goes out.
 That tiny break in the path is everything.
 Once they've felt that, the requirements of a working circuit make sense without needing to memorize a list.

 ⚠️ Misconceptions Your Students May Have